 So I shall talk about the theme itself.

-Firstly, in the same way video game fans probably groan every time they see a new game with zombies, board game enthusiasts probably share that reaction with regard to both zombies and Lovecraft.
+Firstly, in the same way video game fans probably groan every time they see a new game with zombies, board game enthusiasts probably share that reaction with regard to both zombies.

 Going by popular genre theory, when a genre matures past a certain point, the parody emerges and it’s hard not to regard every new release with increased scrutiny and awareness of tropes.
 A few years back, video games had its “I Made a Game with Zombies in It!”, while board games recently had its Smash-Up expansion, “Obligatory Cthulhu Set” (which received a lukewarm reception itself).
 While neither might be their medium’s first, both are the most obvious examples.